-Discovering that you have a tax debt can be a truly stressful experience.
-But there are times when your IRS problems spread beyond the relative comfort of your home.
-In fact, there are a number of situations when your tax debt may just affect your job or your employment prospects.
+Discovering that you owe tax debt can be a truly stressful (and embarrassing) experience.
+Your IRS problems may even spread beyond the relative comfort of your home, potentially impacting your job or employment prospects.

-Before dismissing a delinquent tax balance as “something to handle later on”, first consider what consequences can befall your professional life.
-Also understand that resolving your tax debt is within your power, and will certainly be in your best interest.
+Before dismissing a delinquent tax balance as “something to handle later,” first consider what consequences can befall your professional life.
+Also, understand that resolving your tax debt is within your power, and is certainly in your best interest.
 Your work reputation might just depend on it.

 It’s helpful to first examine how a tax debt becomes a problem larger than simply a bill to pay.
 The IRS will typically afford you a certain period of time to either pay your tax debt in full, or negotiate a formal resolution.
 However, if you take no action after receiving delinquent notices, you open yourself up to the full scope of the IRS’ collection apparatus.